iCliniq Logo

-What could be the reason for extra heart sounds in a 6-year-old child?
+What causes extra heart sounds in a six-year-old child?

 Patient's Query